 As there are many reasons your pup may be suffering, it is your job to try and discover the cause.
-You may notice that your fluffy friend flairs up after you have taken them for a nice long walk, which could indicate an allergy to something environmental; pollen, grass or other pollutants.
-Sometimes the allergy could be coming from your own home.
+You may notice that your fluffy friend flairs up after you have taken them for a nice long walk, which could indicate an allergy to something environmental; pollen, grass, or other pollutants.
+Sometimes the allergy could be coming from your own home or specific meat.
 Some dogs can react badly to your cleaning products or a perfumed air freshener.
 The three most common allergies are parasitic (fleas, mites) environmental, or from specific foods.
 Your vet can help you discover what your pup may be allergic to through parasite prevention or a hypoallergenic diet trial.

 Noticing a yeast infection is very easy.
 Normally it will be accompanied by a bad smell – from the affected area, crusted skin and swelling or redness.
 Sometimes, depending on the severity of the infection, there may also be brown/yellow discharge mixed with blood oozing from the infected area.
 If this is the case, you will need to seek support from your vet, as the infection will need to be treated.

 Something as simple as changing what you’re feeding your pup could be the answer to reducing their itching.
 If you know that your pooch is having an allergic reaction to their food, changing to a hypoallergenic diet or a sensitive skin and stomach feed could help them.
-If your pup is on low-quality food, you could try to invest into a more of a nutritious, beneficial type of food; freeze-dried or canned, to help your pup get the vitamins and oils they need to keep their coat and skin in good health.
+If your pup is on low-quality food, you could try to invest into a more of a nutritious brand of food to help your pup get the vitamins and oils they need to keep their coat and skin in good health.

 Having a pup with poor hygiene will exacerbate any skin irritation, so keeping on top of their grooming could do wonders.
 Daily brushing will help spread all their natural oils around their body.
 And, on the plus side, when bathing your pup regularly, you will have the advantage of noticing if there are any changes to their skin and fur, helping you catch problems before they become bigger health issues.
 Be careful not to over wash your pups though - they do need their natural oils to protect their skin so daily shampooing is not advised.
 And of course, as depending on the breed, your dog will have different needs for their coat.